Manchester: Industrial Heritage & Modern Music Scene | CoraTravels

 Unique experiences

 Factory Records Tour: Visit iconic music venues like Haçienda site and Band on the Wall, locals share stories of legendary nights.
 Football Stadium Tours: Old Trafford or Etihad Stadium behind-scenes access, locals show you player areas and trophy rooms.
 Northern Quarter Record Shopping: Vinyl hunting in independent record stores, locals know which shops have rare finds.
 Canal Boat Trip: Explore industrial waterways, locals use canals for peaceful escapes from city center.
-Warehouse Project: Legendary electronic music events in former industrial spaces, locals rave until dawn.
+Warehouse Project: Legendary electronic music events in former industrial spaces—locals rave until dawn.
+For more industrial-era atmosphere, explore Newcastle's Geordie soul and bridges.
 Real Ale Pub Crawl: Historic pubs like Peveril of the Peak, locals know best pints and pub histories.

 Local markets